Dubai Is Excess In The Best & Worst Ways

 The desert stretches endlessly beyond the skyline.

-It’s one of the few tourist attractions that actually feels as dramatic as people say it is.
+It's one of the rare attractions that genuinely feels as extraordinary as everyone says.

 Aquariums.